Reading Score

 4.71 × (characters ÷ words) + 0.5 × (words ÷ sentences) - 21.43

-This formula to measure readability shows that the higher ARI scores indicate that the text is more challenging to read.
+This formula shows that lower ARI scores indicate that the text is easier to read.

 Here are the interpreted ARI readability scores: